 The Frederick Douglass Medal is awarded by the University and its Frederick Douglass Institute for African and African-American Studies to distinguished individuals whose scholarship and civic engagement honor the Douglass legacy.

 Edward Peck Curtis Award for Excellence in Undergraduate Teaching

 Awarded for teaching excellence in schools with undergraduate programs, the E.P.
 Curtis Award recognizes a record of distinguished teaching, typically developed over at least eight years, as well as a demonstrated readiness to help less experienced faculty colleagues or teaching assistants master their craft.
 The faculty recipient is honored with a citation at commencement and receives a monetary award.

 - Past recipients

-- Questions about the Curtis Award for Undergraduate Teaching should be directed to Jason Adsit
+- Questions about the Curtis Award for Undergraduate Teaching should be directed to Anthony Green.

 Edward Peck Curtis Awards for Excellence in Teaching by a Graduate Student

-Established to encourage excellence in the work of graduate students who assist undergraduate instruction, the E.P Curtis Award for Graduate Students is awarded to up to five nominees per year.
-Any full-time graduate student with a role in undergraduate education is eligible.
+Established to encourage excellence in the work of graduate students who assist undergraduate instruction, the E.P Curtis Award for Graduate Students is awarded to a small number of full-time graduate students with a role in undergraduate education.
 Nominees are expected to have had significant face-to-face interaction with undergraduate students in the classroom or laboratory.
 Awards are determined by the Vice Provost & University Dean of Graduate Studies, based on nominations from individual departments or undergraduate student groups.

-- Questions about the Curtis Award for Excellence in Teaching by a Graduate Student should be sent to Pat McLane
+- Questions about the Curtis Award for Excellence in Teaching by a Graduate Student should be sent to Deborah Randle

 G. Graydon Curtis ’58 and Jane W. Curtis Award for Nontenured Faculty Teaching